If you want to sell anything online, an excellent method to encourage for people to purchase from you is to combine bonuses with your product.

 Top Bread: An in-depth YouTube marketing strategy eBook, complete with tips from some of the top YouTube experts in the world.

-The exact bonuses that you create and include are totally up to you.
+The exact bonuses that you can create and include are totally up to you.

 Be creative, because that’s what will help you stand out from the crowd, especially if you’re promoting something as an affiliate.